AgoraIO-Community/AgoraWinRT/README_en.md

 }
 ```

-The m_audioInput is used as the input terminal of PCM data and is linked to the default system audio output terminal, such as speakers or headphones.
+The m_audioInput is used as the input of PCM data and is linked to the default system audio outputs, such as speakers or headphones.
 Whenever m_audioInput is ready to process new audio data, it will trigger the QuantumStarted event.
 In this event, you can call Agora's PullAudioFrame to get the audio data and play it.

 ```c#
 private void QuantumStartedEvent(AudioFrameInputNode sender, FrameInputNodeQuantumStartedEventArgs args)